ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 2. Requirements
 ---------------

-This section motivates the requirements of expressivity, reuse, and complex data by present examples of spreadsheets.
+This section motivates through examples the requirements of expressivity, reuse, and complex data.

+Our first example is relates to a common procedure done in biochemistry labs studying reactions facilitated by enzymes.
+Commonly, the Michaelis-Menten ref?? model of enzyme activity is used in which there is a single chemical species, called the substrate, that interacts with the enzyme to produce new chemical species (the product).
+Two properties of enzymes are of much interest: the maximum reaction rate, denoted by $V_{MAX}$, and the concentration $K_M$ of substrate that achieves a reaction rate equal to half of $V_max$.

+:ref:`fig-excel1` displays an Excel spreadsheet that calculates the Michaelis-Menten parameters
+$V_{MAX}$ and $K_M$, and :ref:`fig-excel2` displays the formulas that perform these calculations.

 .. figure:: ExistingSpreadSheet.png